apache/horaedb-docs/docs/src/en/cluster_deployment/with_meta.md

-# Dynamic Routing
+# WithMeta

 This guide shows how to deploy a CeresDB cluster with CeresMeta.
+And with the CeresMeta, the whole CeresDB cluster will feature: high availability, load balancing and horizontal scalability if the underlying storage used by CeresDB is separated service.

 ## Deploy CeresMeta

 ### Introduce

-CeresMeta is one of the core services of CeresDB distributed mode, it is used to manage and schedule the CeresDB cluster, CeresMeta itself ensures its high availability through embed etcd.
+CeresMeta is one of the core services of CeresDB distributed mode, it is used to manage and schedule the CeresDB cluster.By the way, the high availability of CeresMeta is ensured by embedding [ETCD](https://github.com/etcd-io/etcd).

 ### Build

 - Golang version >= 1.19.
-- run `make build`in root path of this [project](https://github.com/CeresDB/ceresmeta).
+- run `make build` in root path of [CeresMeta](https://github.com/CeresDB/ceresmeta).

 ### Deploy